-Under the Investment Company Act of 1940, as amended (the "1940 Act"), repurchase agreements are considered to be loans by the purchaser collateralized by the underlying securities.
-The Fund will receive as collateral U.S. "government securities," as such term is defined in the 1940 Act, including securities of U.S. government agencies, or other collateral that the Fund's investment advisor (the "Advisor") deems appropriate, whose market value is equal to at least 100% of the amount invested by the Fund, and the Fund will make payment for such securities only upon the physical delivery or evidence by book entry transfer to the account of its custodian.
-If the seller institution defaults, the Fund might incur a loss or delay in the realization of proceeds if the value of the collateral securing the repurchase agreement declines and it might incur disposition costs in liquidating the collateral.
+Under the 1940 Act, repurchase agreements are considered to be loans by the purchaser collateralized by the underlying securities.
+The Fund will receive as collateral U.S. "government securities," as such term is defined in the 1940 Act, including securities of U.S. government agencies, or other collateral that Tocqueville Asset Management L.P., the Fund's investment advisor (the "Advisor"), deems appropriate, and whose market value is equal to at least 100% of the amount invested by the Fund, and the Fund will make payment for such securities only upon the physical delivery or evidence by book entry transfer to the account of its custodian.
+If the seller institution defaults, the Fund might incur a loss or delay in the realization of proceeds if the value of the collateral.
 The Fund attempts to minimize such risks by entering into such transactions only with well-capitalized financial institutions and specifying the required value of the underlying collateral.